Project goal: Replace dozens of outdated bear-resistant food storage lockers at southwestern Yosemite campsites.

 Our donors helped fund the initial installation of thousands of bear-resistant lockers throughout Yosemite.
-In recent years, the park has been replacing the decades-old boxes with upgraded models that can store more items more securely, but Yosemite needs your help to finish the job.
-This grant focuses on replacing lockers at campgrounds in southwestern Yosemite.
+In recent years, the park has replaced the decades-old boxes with upgraded models that can store more items more securely.
+This grant focused on replacing lockers at campgrounds in southwestern Yosemite.

-How your support helps: Your gifts will fund the purchase and installation of dozens of new bear-resistant lockers for campgrounds in the Wawona area, improving the food-storage hardware available to campers and ensuring the continued success of Yosemite’s efforts to keep bears wild.
+How your support helped: Your gifts funded the purchase and installation of 61 new bear-resistant lockers for campgrounds in Wawona, improving the food-storage hardware available to campers and ensuring the continued success of Yosemite’s efforts to keep bears wild.
 The new lockers comply with Americans with Disabilities Act (ADA) standards, have double the capacity of the older versions to accommodate larger coolers, and are rodent-proof.